sibgit/sibgit.github.io/exercises_advanced_topics.md

     git mv <path/to/file> treasure_chest/lock_2/key_2  # For key 2
     git mv <path/to/file> treasure_chest/lock_3/key_3  # For key 3
     ```

   * :sparkles:
     **Note:** it is also possible to use `git restore -s <branch name> <path/to/file>`
     instead of `git checkout`.

 * :bomb:
-  **Do not modify the content of the file in any way, this would destroy the key**.
+  **Do not modify the content of the key file in any way, this would destroy the keys**.

 As before, this can be done as teamwork and each pirate retrieves one of the
 keys.
 This time however, **to save time** (and because we believe that by now